-- a.
-Find and replace all instances of <ControlPointMetaStore_db_name> with the name of the ControlPoint database (usually ControlPointMetaStore). - b.
+a.
+Find and replace all instances of <ControlPointMetaStore\db\name> with the name of the ControlPoint database (usually ControlPointMetaStore).

+- b.
 Replace the <bcpPath> placeholder with a storage location with high I/O performance and adequate space for large table data transfers. - c.
 Replace the <username> placeholder with a SQL user with select and insert permissions to all objects in this database. - d.
 Replace the <password> placeholder with the plain text password of the defined user. - e.
 Adjust the following parameter if desired: - @largeRowCount The maximum number of rows in a table before the BCP backup and copy method is utilized.
 Default: 20,000,000.

-If you added additional custom properties to your MetaStore, you will have to modify the $@1_Convert_ControlPointMetaStore_v2.sql$ script to keep your custom properties.
+IMPORTANT: If you added additional custom properties to your MetaStore, you will have to modify the 01\Convert\ControlPointMetaStore\v2.sql script to keep your custom properties.

-For more information, see Modify the conversion script for environments with additional custom properties, on the next page.
+For more information, see Modify the conversion script for environments with additional custom properties, below.